ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_on_real_turtlebot3.md

 ## Requirements

 You must install Nav2, Turtlebot3.
-If you don’t have them installed, please follow [Getting Started][getting-started].
+If you don’t have them installed, please follow [Quickstart][quickstart].

 The turtlebot3 software can be installed via the following or on the [turtlebot3 repository](https://github.com/ROBOTIS-GIT/turtlebot3):